unixbhaskar/slpkg/README.rst

     :align: center

-Slpkg is a terminal tool , written in Python that allows the upgrade, remove, find and view Slackware packages contents.
+Slpkg is a terminal tool , written in Python that allows the build, upgrade, remove, find and view Slackware packages contents.

 It's a quick and easy way to manage your packages in slackware to a command.